Up | Home

 1. Introduction

 The decibel is a unit that is mostly used for audio and signals, but it is often misunderstood.
-This article will attempt to explain precisely what it measures, its different types and how it can be calculated, along with a simple example.
+This article will attempt to explain precisely what it measures, the different unit types and how they can be calculated, along with a simple example.

 First, it is important to understand that it is a relative unit of measurement, meaning that it always expresses the relationship between two quantities.
-Specifically, it measures the ratio of two values on a logarithmic scale.
+Specifically, it measures the ratio of two power values on a logarithmic scale.
+It is designed for power quantities (e.g. watts) and root-power quantities (e.g. voltage, current, sound pressure)1.

-Although it is often used to express absolute “volume” or “signal level”, it’s actually expresses the ratio between some variable over a constant.
-Some of these constants or “reference values” are listed here, along with their unit suffixes.
+Although it is often used to express absolute “audio volume” or “signal level”, it always expresses a ratio.
+When it is used as an absolute value, it usually expresses the ratio between some variable and a constant/reference value.
+Some of these constants or “reference values” are standard, and have their own suffixed unit; the most common are listed below for reference.

 • dBW: Measures the relationship between some power in watts and 1 watt.